retro1996/VistaThemePlasma/README.md

 This is a fork of [WackyIdeas](https://gitgud.io/wackyideas/)' [AeroThemePlasma](https://gitgud.io/wackyideas/aerothemeplasma).
 This fork aims to recreate the look and feel of Windows Vista as much as possible on KDE Plasma, whilst adapting the design to fit in with modern features provided by KDE Plasma and Linux.
 It is still in heavy development and testing.
 VTP has been tested on:

-1. Arch Linux x64 and other Arch derivatives, KDE Neon
+1. Arch Linux x64 and other Arch derivatives
-2. Plasma 6.2.4, KDE Frameworks 6.8.0, Qt 6.8.0
+2. Plasma 6.2.4, KDE Frameworks 6.9.0, Qt 6.8.1
 3. 96 DPI scaling, single monitor

 See [INSTALL.md](./INSTALL.md) for a quick (almost left unmodified from ATP repo) install guide.